Clinical Data Abstractors (CDAs)

-In addition to P4P, BCBSM has confirmed that they will provide Clinical Data Abstractors (CDAs) at the OBI Hospitals to support our data validation and collection efforts.
+In addition to P4P, BCBSM will provide Clinical Data Abstractors (CDAs) at the OBI Hospitals to support our data validation and collection efforts.
 The percentage of the FTE at each hospital is based on a BCBSM algorithm that uses a hospital’s 2016 delivery volume (from MDHHS birth certificate data) and estimated number of NTSV cases.

 BCBSM will support CDAs at hospitals that are not P4P eligible too.
 To be eligible for a CDA, the hospital must submit the Participation Agreement AND participate fully in the OBI Performance Index.
 OBI will keep a P4P Index Scorecard for these hospitals, and if they do not achieve 90 points or greater then BCBSM reserves the right to retract the funding for the Clinical Data Abstractor.